 The water movement in the mangrove swamp is slow, with mangrove roots and plants covering the surface.
 The setup of this tank is like a Paludarium with half land, half water.
 A Canister filter with long tubes is suitable for this setup.

-A 55g tank or can be more prominent is needed for this setup for the fish to have sufficient swimming area.
+A 55-gallon tank is needed for this setup for the fish to have a sufficient swimming area.

-2 Archer Fish or 3 Mudskippers and 3 Fiddler Crabs are suitable in a 55g+ tank.
-125g+ tank will contain 4 Anableps or 4 Archerfish or 6 Mudskippers and 6 Fiddler Crabs.
+2 Archer Fish or 3 Mudskippers and 3 Fiddler Crabs are suitable in a 55-gallon+ tank.
+125-gallon+ tank will contain 4 Anableps or 4 Archerfish or 6 Mudskippers and 6 Fiddler Crabs.

 Mangroves can be planted on the land part just by the side of the water.
 Artificial aquatic plants can be in the water part for decoration, but you can also try out the Hairgrass, Vallisneria, and Java Moss.